 I'm taking this opportunity to share with Cardinals fans my first (and all-time) football hero.

-Wilson was named All-Pro six times in his career and represented the Cardinals on eight Pro Bowl teams.
-During 1966, he had at least one interception in seven consecutive games, en route to a 10-pick season (14 games) that led the league.
+Wilson was named First-Team All-Pro five times in his career and represented the Cardinals on eight Pro Bowl teams.
+During 1966, Larry had at least one interception in seven consecutive games, en route to a 10-pick season (14 games) that led the league - good enough to win the first-ever George S. Halas Trophy for Defensive Player of the Year.

-Larry is also credited as the 'innovator of the safety blitz'
+Wilson is also credited as the 'innovator of the safety blitz'.

 Not long after Wilson made the team, defensive coordinator Chuck Drulis crafted a play that called for the free safety to take part in a blitz.
 The play was code-named 'Wildcat', after Wilson's nickname.
 When the Cardinals first ran the safety blitz, the pressure was severe since teams did not expect a defensive back to take part in a pass rush.
 This single play also helped to set up today's defenses where a blitz can come from anywhere.